 - Fruit cups

-05Maintenance and Customer Service
+Provide Good Maintenance and Customer Service

 - Schedule visits to your locations as needed to keep the machines fully stocked.

 - Keep your machines clean and in good repair.
 Dirty, poorly maintained machines are a turn-off for customers.
-Respond promptly when repairs are required.

 - Provide contact information such as an email address on the machines so customers can report any issues.

-- Conduct yourself in a professional fashion at all times.
+- Conduct yourself professionally at all times.